-8.4 IRDIFS templates
+7.4 IRDIFS templates

-IRDIFS observation templates are detailed in Table 121210.
-Parameters defined by the observer will be presented in Section 10.
+IRDIFS observation templates are detailed in Table 12.
+Parameters defined by the observer will be presented in Section 9.
 They include settings of:

 - a.
 DIT, NDIT, NEXP for IFS and IRDIS.
 A DIT value of 0 indicates that the smallest possible DIT value (currently 0.83 seconds) is to be used. - b.
 Number of dithering positions for IRDIS (4x4 recommended).
-No dithering is offered for IFS. - c.
+No dithering is offered for IFS.

+- d.
 Observation type list.
-Defines the sequence of Object (O), Sky (S), Flux (F) and Star Center (C) measurements to be obtained. - d.
+Defines the sequence of Object (O), Sky (S), Flux (F) and Star Center (C) measurements to be obtained. - e.
 Detector X and Y offset for flux measurements.
-Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement. - e.
+Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement. - f.
 Sky RA and Dec offset list.
 A list of sky offsets (in arcseconds) for the sky background measurement.
-The number of sky measurements for each "Sky" in the observation type list is equal to the number of offsets defined in the Sky RA and Dec offset list, i.e. for an RA and Dec Sky offset list of "10 -10", "-10 10" will result in two sky background measurements per "S" in the observation type list. - f.
+The number of sky measurements for each "Sky" in the observation type list is equal to the number of offsets defined in the Sky RA and Dec offset list, i.e. for an RA and Dec Sky offset list of "10 -10", "-10 10" will result in two sky background measurements per "S" in the observation type list.

+- g.
 Deformable mirror waffle parameters.
 These parameters control the amplitude and the pattern of the four symmetric echoes of the PSF core in the Star Center measurement.
-In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion.
+In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion. - h.
+Choice of neutral density filters.
+Field orientation, for field-stabilized observations.